22 May 2023 ● Matt Farrah

 Furthermore, although the only strict requirement of an entry level occupational nursing role is to be a Registered Nurse, employers typically want either some relevant experience or training.

-That means you’re likely to receive a higher starting salary than a Band 5 entry level Nurse, which is currently less than £30,000 a year.
+That means you’re likely to receive a higher starting salary than a Band 5 entry level nurse in the NHS, which is currently £32,073 a year.
 But technically, a Band 5 starting salary is possible.

 What Is The Average Salary For An Occupational Health Nurse?